isc-projects/kea/doc/sphinx/arm/install.rst

    is to not build it.

  - ``--with-freeradius``
    Build the optional ``RADIUS`` hook.
-This option specifies path to the patched version of FreeRADIUS client.
+This option specifies the path to the patched version of FreeRADIUS client.
 Available in subscriber only version.
-   This option requires subscription-only RADIUS hook.
+   This option requires the subscription-only RADIUS hook.

  - ``--with-freeradius-dictionary``
    Specify a non-standard location for a FreeRADIUS dictionary file.
 That